Chase Sapphire Preferred Vs. Ink Business Preferred: Which Is Better?

 Comparing eligibility

 Credit card application restrictions are a major consideration for prospective cardmembers.
-In addition to Chase’s 5/24 rule, there are some other things to keep in mind:
+In addition to Chase’s 5/24 rule (though that’s not necessarily consistently enforced anymore), there are some other things to keep in mind:

-Winner: The Ink Business Preferred has the benefit of being available to those with other cards in the portfolio, while the Sapphire Preferred doesn’t have that benefit.
+Winner: The Ink Business Preferred has the benefit of being available to those with other cards in the portfolio and with no formal waiting period for earning the bonus, while the Sapphire Preferred doesn’t have that benefit.
 However, be aware of the basics of applying for Chase business cards.

 You can get all three Chase Ink cards